I’m pleased to be bringing you this post today, written by Maja Mrsic and sponsored by Active Collab.

 Ambitious goals for performance, robustness and reliability can soon drive the project to a failure.
 From feature creep to technology updates, there are various reasons why things can go wrong when you don’t plan for quality in your project plan.

-Take Microsoft, for example.
+Take Microsoft, for example (April 2021: link to case study removed as broken).
 Its Xbox video game console experienced many issues from the very beginning.
 First, journalists encountered a problem when connecting it to the internet and then the public complained that the console damaged game disks and that the disks could no longer be used.

 The repairs of the console increased the costs by $1 billion and the top gaming executive left the company.
 Continuing at any cost and returning to the previous stages of the project was simply not a realistic solution.